 At Fenix Group, we believe you can turn back the time, and all that has been forgotten can regain its former splendour.

 Living at Noakowskiego 16 is the ideal solution for people who lead an active lifestyle.
-Today, the ground-floor of the seven-storey building houses an elegant restaurant and the renowned Sławomir Dybalski confectionery shop.
+Today, the ground-floor of the seven-storey building houses an elegant restaurant and the renowned Sławomir Dybalski bakery and confectionery shop.
 The intimate back courtyard is located adjacent to the historic Hala Koszyki market.

 The vicinity of schools and nursery schools proves a time-saver and makes life easier for the whole family.
 In your leisure time, you can stroll around the park or have coffee in one of Warsaw's best cafés.
 The proximity of the underground, trams, and buses makes all the city's attractions within easy reach.

 No apartments at this floor, please choose another one.